 Please provide any prior awarded contract or grant, evaluations and/or data that would highlight your organizations past performance and capability of successfully completing the stated program requirements.
+Please also include a description of your organizations experience in successfully providing services to diverse LEP/NEP populations with barriers to employment.

-Budget Narrative
+Itemized Budget and Budget Narrative